CWWhitney/hill_climbing_bic/README.md

 We used the score-based structure learning algorithm from `bnlearn` to learn the structure of a Bayesian network using a hill-climbing algorithm.
-We used the observed data from the 5 papers with some missing values (NA) for unobserved nodes.
+We used the observed data from the publications with some missing values (NA) for unobserved nodes.

 ``` r
 source("data/observed_data.R")